The 2020 Film Prize Experts

 Ayman El Amir

-is a script editor and consultant who works for many programs, institutes and companies including TorinoFilmLab, Doha Film Institute, Film Prize of the Robert Bosch Stiftung, DOX BOX Association and Misr International Films.
-Ayman consults privately on films and leads several international script development workshops and masterclasses.
-He has an MFA degree in filmmaking with a double major in both film production and screenwriting from the Red Sea Institute for Cinematic Arts.
-In 2013, he collaborated with USC (University of South California) School of Cinematic Arts to establish the first film production program of its kind in Saudi Arabia’s Effat University.
+is an Egyptian script consultant and film producer.
+He works as a script consultant for many programs, labs and institutes including TorinoFilmLab, Doha Film Institute, The Film Prize of the Robert Bosch Stiftung, International Marrakesh Film Festival Atlas Workshop and The Royal Film Commission of Jordan.
+El Amir consults privately on films and leads several international script development workshops and masterclasses.
 Ayman established his production Company (Felucca Films) in Egypt in 2016, which focuses on fresh and new talents and contemporary social issues.
-During the same year, he implemented the Mahd Film Lab, a Cairo-based script development program open to filmmakers working on Arab film projects and Arab-European co-production.
-As a filmmaker, he wrote, directed and produced fiction and documentary films that have screened in numerous international film festivals.
-He wrote, produced and co-directed the feature documentary HAPPILY EVER AFTER (with Nada Riyadh), which premiered at IDFA (International Documentary Film of Amsterdam) 2016.
-He produces the 2017 Film Prize Winner THE TRAP (director: by Nada Riyadh).
+During the same year, he implemented the Mahd Film Lab, a Cairo-based script development programme open to filmmakers working on Arab film projects and Arab-European co-production.
+As a producer, his latest work includes the short fiction, FAKH, selected for the official competition of Semaine de la Critique at Cannes Film Festival 2019 (also, a winner of the The Film Prize of Robert Bosch Stiftung 2017) and the feature documentary HAPPILY EVER AFTER, premiered at IDFA 2016.
+Ayman supports the Nominees as script consultant.

 graduated in political science, Islamic science and anthropology from the university of Muenster/Germany.
 She worked as trainer for self-defense and assertiveness for girls and women, managed an adult education center for political and cultural learning and has been acting as avocational author, curator and speaker in the field of cinema and the Middle East since completing her studies in 1995.
 In 2002 she decided to devote her working life to cinema and funded the distribution and sales company mec film complementary to her free-lancing.
 Irit Neidhardt is associate producer of Mahmoud al Massad’s award winning feature-documentary RECYCLE (Jordan/NL/CH/GER/USA 2007) and co-producer of Simon el-Habre’s highly acclaimed THE ONE MANY VILLAGE (Lebanon 2008), his latest GATE #5 (Lebanon/UAE 2011), Kamal Aljafari’s critically acclaimed PORT OF MEMORY(Palestine/GER 2009), Damien Ounouri’s prizewinning FIDAI (Algeria/FR/China/Kuwait/ GER 2012) and Raed Rafei's ECCOMI … ECCOTI (Lebanon 2017).
 She worked as development consultant for Tamer El-Said’s IN THE LAST DAYS OF THE CITY (EG/VAE/UK/D 2016) and as dramaturgic consultant for Pary el-Qalqili’s THE TURTLE’S RAGE (GER/Palestine 2012).
 She is author of various articles on subjects related to cinema and the Arab World, focusing on issues of co-operation and financing.
 From 2014 till 2016 Irit was Honorary Fellow at the European Centre for Palestine Studies at the University of Exeter (UK) with a research on PLO-German cooperation in film-making.
 Irit is member of the board of the German edition of the Global Media Journal and German quarterly inamo.
 She is member of the German Documentary Association (AG DOK), German Association of Art House Theatres (AG Kino-Gilde) and The German Middle East Studies Association for Contemporary Research and Documentation (DAVO).
 Irit supports the Nominees with her expertise on Arab cinema, on international co-producing and on distribution.